BlackWhiteYoshi/CircleDI/Readme_md/TypeTables.md

 Explicitly specifies the constructor that is used to create the service.

 If multiple constructors are available, you must use this attribute on exactly one constructor, otherwise a compile error occurs.
+Only constructors with accessibility public or internal are considered, others are ignored.

 A struct has always the parameterless constructor, so by specifying one non-parameterless constructor you have actually two and therefore have to use this attribute.